-I like to use my air fryer whenever possible, because unlike the oven, I don’t have to wait for it to preheat.
+I love using the air fryer, because I don’t have to wait for it to preheat.
 That means I can start cooking faster.

-Also, the air fryer cooks in about half the time as the oven.
+Plus, air fryers cook in about half the time as the oven.
 So dinner is on the table that much quicker.

 (Here are more vegan air fryer recipes I know you’ll love!)